AdamSchaible/MSU_Denver/CS 3600 Operating Systems (Spring 2019)/PRODUCER CONSUMER PROJECT/README.md

 1) Install Java Development Kit (JDK) if you do not allready have Java Development Kit 8 or a latter version allready installed on your computer.
 For installation help see [Oracle's Java website](https://www.oracle.com/java/technologies/javase-downloads.html).

+2) Within this directory (PRODUCER CONSUMER PROJECT) open up the src folder and within the src folder go to the Server folder and open that folder up in either a terminal or command line and run the following commands to start the server:

+javac Main.java
+java Main

+Go back to the PRODUCER CONSUMER PROJECT directory and within this directory open up the src folder and within the src folder go to the Client folder and open that folder up in either a separate terminal or command line and run the following commands to start the client side:

+javac Main.java
+java Main

-2) Run the following commands in your terminal or command line in the directory containing the Java files to run the program and if you need additional help doing this see [How to Compile and Run your First Java Program](https://beginnersbook.com/2013/05/first-java-program/).
+**IF YOU NEED HELP RUNNING JAVA COMMANDS GO TO:**  [How to Compile and Run your First Java Program](https://beginnersbook.com/2013/05/first-java-program/).

-Example:

-javac HeaterApplication.java
-java HeaterApplication

 **PROBLEMS THAT NEED ADDRESSING:** None

-**AUTHOR:** Adam Schaible
+**AUTHORS:** Adam Schaible, Krzsztof Rabka